There is one book to me, that has stayed above everything else that is written about being an artist.

 Artists are in different phases in their inner roads.

-To bash (abstract) art is like crushing seedlings in beginning.
+To bash (abstract) art is like crushing some seedlings in their beginning.

-and if/when/as bashing a particular or several "-isms" (abstract or whatever) /( aspects of life ) a person does the most harm to oneself as an artist-to-be = bashing the only possibility to find out more, evolve.
+- and if/when/as bashing/crushing a particular or several "-isms" (abstract or whatever) /( aspects of life, a road, a phase - in fact, in denial of a thing ) a person does the most harm to oneself as an artist-to-be = bashing the only possibility to find out more, evolve, be mobile and develop.

-Note : finding out thru negating resulting in reducing oneself is NOT same as bashing.
+Note 1 : finding out, through negating, resulting in reducing oneself, is NOT same as bashing.
 Bashing is a reaction, whereas aware process of negating is action.

 Abstract and expression are essential.